 The James M. and Cathleen D. Stone Foundation has made a significant investment in the study of wealth inequality, with emphasis on the causes and consequences of increasing accumulation at the top of the wealth distribution.

-The Foundation has funded wealth inequality projects at eight institutions: Graduate Center of the City University of New York, Harvard Kennedy School, Brown University, INSEAD, UC Berkeley, University of Chicago, University College London, and University of Michigan.
+The Foundation has funded wealth inequality projects at thirteen institutions: Graduate Center of the City University of New York, Harvard Kennedy School, Brown University, INSEAD, MIT, UC Berkeley, University of Chicago, University College London, University of Michigan, UBC’s Vancouver School of Economics, Paris School of Economics, University of Munich, and University of Hong Kong.